szabolcsdombi/zengl/docs/index.rst

 - max_draw_buffers
 - max_samples

+.. py:attribute:: Context.frame_time

+| An int representing the time elapsed between the :py:meth:`Context.new_frame` and :py:meth:`Context.end_frame`.
+| The value is in nanoseconds and it is zero if the frame_time was not enabled.

 .. py:method:: zengl.camera(eye, target, up, fov, aspect, near, far, size, clip) -> bytes

 | Returns a Model-View-Projection matrix for uniform buffers.